Digital (co)homology modules and digital Pontryagin algebras: Introduction

-The homology groups and higher (or stable) homotopy groups are useful algebraic tools in a large number of topological problems, and are in practice the standard tools of algebraic topology.
-In the same lode, the digital homology group can be an important gadget to classify digital images from the point of view for the digital version of the homotopy type, mathematical morphology and image synthesis.
+Digital geometry deals with bounded and finite discrete sets in the sense of classical topology, which is considered to be digital images or digitalized models of bounded and finite subsets of the lattice points in the Euclidean space.
+The homology and cohomology modules, higher homotopy groups, stable homotopy groups and equivariant homotopy groups are useful algebraic and topological tools to solve a large number of problems of algebraic geometry and algebraic topology.
+In the same lode, the digital counterparts of classical homology and cohomology modules can be important gadgets to classify (pointed) digital images from the point of view for the digital version of the homotopy type, mathematical morphology, and image synthesis.
+In particular, the informal definitions of many terms in elementary homotopy and simplicial homology theory based on a digital picture on $\mathbb{Z}^2$ or $\mathbb{Z}^3$ were nicely presented in \cite{MO2}, \cite{MO1}, \cite{AKO}, \cite{BKO} and \cite{EK2}; see also \cite{L7} for digital quasi co-Hopf space.